zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 };
 ```

 Next, select a layout to be the "reference" layout.
-It is recommended that this be the layout which has the highest number of keys, as that prevents key mappings from being "lost" when switching back and forth between layouts.
+This should be the layout with the most keys, as that allows creating a map where no key bindings are lost when switching to a layout with fewer keys and back.

 Create the child node for the "reference" layout, and fill the `positions` array by iterating through the keys in your layout in the same order as the matrix transform.
 For a 2x2 macropad the child node would be